torresjeff/rtmp/README.md

 }
 ```

-You can also create a client to listen for events on a stream (eg: audio, video, and metadata events) so you can do further processing on the media that is being streamed:
+You can also create a playback client to listen for events on a stream (eg: audio, video, and metadata events) so you can do further processing on the media that is being streamed:
 ```
 package main